jamiemccarville/chess.com-css-test/readme.md

 - puzzles section - the chess board asset is sized slightly different than on the design
   - I chose to make this section shorter to kep the distance between the elements the same as the design

+## TODO

+- adjust 5th start at the top of the page